 16. Q: Will the local banks continue to pay market interest rates on long ISK cash balances, and will they be able to offer an overdraft rate for short balances?
 Or failing that, will the Central Bank establish a facility whereupon international banks can lend/borrow directly with them, given the risk/credit issues some have in dealing with the failed local banks?

 A: ISK deposits will pay interest rates according to the policy of the bank where the deposit is held.
 Short balances are subject to Article 3 of the Rules.
 According to this, if the borrowing is not related to cross-border transactions with goods and services, the borrowed amount may not exceed ISK10,000,000 per year, and the loan period must be at least one year.
 There are no limitations on interest payments.

 17. Q: If an international investment bank has two custodians, can ISK payments be made between them?

 18. Q: What are the penalties for violation of these Rules?

-A: The penalties for violations are set forth in the law that was passed by the Parliament on November 28, see the link below.
+A: The penalties for violations are set forth in the law that was passed by the Parliament on November 28.